gavinlyonsrepo/FourteenSegDisplay/README.md

 **Connections**

-Segments order 6 bits digits control D6D5D4D3D2D1. + 10 bits of segment control (DP)ihgfedcba.
+Six bits digits control D6D5D4D3D2D1. + 10 bits of segment control (DP)ihgfedcba.
-A total of 16 bits sent to Module.
+A total of 16 bits sent to Module thru two shift registers.
-This model supports a maximum of 6 digits (eg for six digits (D65D4D3D2D1).
+This design supports a maximum of 6 digits.
 For purposes of the schematic and software D1 is the Least significant or right most Digit.